William-Laverty/ML-Student-Performance-Predictor/README.md

 In this algorithm, we use the "student-mat.csv" dataset, which is part of the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Student+Performance).
 The dataset contains information about student performance in mathematics.
 The features include attributes such as first-period grade, second-period grade, weekly study time, school type, family size, parent's occupation, and more.

+## License

+📝 The code and documentation in this repository are licensed under the MIT License.
+You can find the full license text in the [LICENSE](LICENSE) file.

 ## Steps Performed by the Code

 The Student Grade Predictor is a tool that uses a Linear Regression model to predict the final grade of a student based on their first-period grade (G1), second-period grade (G2), and weekly study time.
 The model is trained on a dataset containing student information, and the user can input values for G1, G2, and study time through an interactive Graphical User Interface (GUI) to obtain the predicted final grade for a new student.